Philip Pullman Is Wrong: The Fall Wasn’t About Knowledge

 This wasn’t gaining moral awareness.
 It was claiming independent authority to define reality itself.

-When God said “you will surely die,” He wasn’t threatening immediate biological death.
+When the damage was done, God’s words ”you will surely die” were not a threat of immediate biological death.
 The Hebrew idiom (literally “dying you will die”) means “you will be doomed to die” or “sentenced to death”.
 The sentence was executed the day Adam and Eve were expelled from Eden and cut off from the Tree of Life.
-In other words, they were condemned to mortality rather than struck dead immediately.
+In other words, they were condemned to mortality.
 But more fundamentally, “death” in Genesis signifies exile: estrangement from God, from creation, from one another, and from ourselves.
-The chaos and disorder that God had been progressively ordering through creation began unravelling.
-Humanity had been called to extend God’s order throughout creation; instead, we introduced disorder through autonomous judgement disconnected from divine wisdom.
-A discord in the symphony.
+The chaos and disorder that God had been progressively ordering through creation began to unravel when humanity, who had been called to extend that order outward, turned from its appointed task.
+Pullman’s framework inverts that story.
+He presents the Fall as humanity claiming the right to think for itself against a tyrannical God who demands mindless obedience.
+But Genesis describes something far more specific and far more tragic: humanity claiming the right to define reality for itself, to adjudicate good and evil by self-generated standards disconnected from the all-knowing wisdom of the Creator.

 So the answer to Pullman is not just that he misread Genesis, though he did, twisting the whole story.
 It is that he mistook rebellion for enlightenment.
 Pullman, and the snake, teach us that self-determination makes us greater, but Christ and C.S.Lewis (Pullman’s literary nemesis) show that greatness comes through participation in something greater.
 The modern world has run the Eden experiment at full scale: every person sovereign, every desire self-validating, every moral claim self-authored—and the result is not clarity.